How To Forgive Your Ex When You Can’t Forget Them - Max Jancar

 It’s a pretty wild and gripping story.
 It blows me away how some people manage to be so forgiving.
 I don’t know if I would ever be capable of responding the way Barbara did.
 But what I do know, and what Barbara illustrates faultlessly in her book, is that forgiveness heals.

-The point of this is to say that it’s beneficial for your mental health to forgive your ex.
-Yet many people just can’t do it.
-Even after hearing, perhaps even internalizing, all the clichés, adages, and advice about forgiveness, they are still angry and can’t let their ex go.
+Even after hearing, perhaps even internalizing, all the clichés, adages, and advice about forgiveness, many people are still pissed and can’t let their ex go.
 Forgiveness to them often seems like self-betrayal — like a surrender in their fight for justice after what their ex has done.

 But here’s the thing: feelings aren’t always a reflection of reality.
 Oftentimes what feels good isn’t actually good, and vice versa.
 Truth is that while holding a grudge feels weirdly pleasing, you’d be better off forgiving your ex.
 For forgives entails many mental health benefits.
 It intensifies feelings of happiness, abates feelings of anger and heartbreak, and alleviates anxiety, insecurity, and depression.
 (1) (2) (3)